 In the previous sections, we introduced the layers and the high-level components of the platform as well as the basic concepts of AAS.
 In this section, we provide a brief overview on the component interactions for a basic walk-through of platform operations.
-The individual sections on the components in Sections 3.5-3.12 will provide more detail on the interactions.
+The individual sections on the components in Sections 3.5-3.14 will provide more detail on the interactions.
+In addition, Section 3.15 will address the cross-cutting topic of testing support for services and applications.